 This guide offers help and advice around how to get a mortgage with bad credit, but it's often helpful to talk directly to an impartial mortgage broker who can advise on your individual situation.

 Can I get a mortgage with bad credit?

-Yes, it's often possible to get a mortgage with a bad credit history, although your options may be limited.
+It's often possible to get a mortgage with a less-than-perfect credit history, although your options may be limited.

-Lenders will conduct a credit check on anyone applying for a mortgage.
+Lenders conduct a credit check on anyone applying for a mortgage.
 However, some black marks on your credit history will carry more weight than others, depending on the amounts of money involved and how much time has passed.

 If you have a bad credit history, some high-street banks may refuse to give you a mortgage outright.
 Building societies can sometimes be more flexible and there are also specialist bad-credit mortgage lenders, some of which cater specifically for people who've faced illness, divorce or other difficult life events.

-These lenders tend to be more flexible when assessing your mortgage application, but often charge higher-than-average interest rates and require larger deposits in return.
+Specialist lenders tend to be more flexible when assessing your mortgage application, but they often charge much higher-than-average interest rates and require larger deposits in return.